tetrahedronix/essential-script/README.md

 5. Support JavaScript/XML/HTML
 6. With Widgets.
 7. Now with support for Shortcodes API!
+8. New!
+Include options for async and defer attributes
-7. Free as in speech.
+9. Free as in speech.

 ## Contributors
 * tetravalente